Drowning is a Fast and Silent Killer

 Seventy-five percent of the submersion victims studied by CPSC were between 1 and 3 years old; 65 percent of this group were boys.
 It is noted that toddlers, in particular, often do something unexpected because their capabilities change daily.

-At the time of the incidents, most victims were being supervised by one or both parents.
 Forty-six percent of the victims were last seen in the house; 23 percent were last seen in the yard or on the porch or patio; and 31 percent were in or around the pool before the accident.
 In all, 69 percent of the children were not expected to be at or in the pool, yet they were found in the water.

 Submersion incidents involving children usually happen in familiar surroundings.
 Sixty-five percent of the incidents happened in a pool owned by the child’s family and 33 percent of the incidents happened in a pool owned by friends or relatives.